-Our experts have reviewed 16 steam cleaners and recommend nine of them.
+Our experts have reviewed 16 steam cleaners in its latest group test and recommend nine of them.
 Out of the group, the Bissell Vac & Steam is the best all-rounder, cleaning and vacuuming at the same time.
 If you’re on a tighter budget, the Vax S6S Home Pro Compact is outstanding value and comes with lots of attachments.

 How we pick the best steam cleaners